k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 ### List of Cassandra Fabric-Related Keyspaces

-The following table lists the Cassandra keyspaces, created by Fabric:
+The following table lists the Cassandra keyspaces created by Fabric: